freach/kubernetes-security-best-practice/kops.md

 #### Insecure Port :cloud:

-It's recommended to disable the insecure (non TLS) port for the API.
+It's recommended to disable the insecure (non TLS, non auth, non authz) port for the API.
 At the time (kops 1.8.1) the insecure port can't be closed because of the API health check ([Issue 43784](https://github.com/kubernetes/kubernetes/issues/43784)).
-The port will not be exposed in the network by default and the API ELB is targeting the secure port, so it's still considered OK.
-In coming Kubernetes releases the `--insecure-port` option will be deprecated.
+The port will not be exposed in the network by default and the API ELB is targeting the secure port, so it's considered OKish.
+From Kubernetes v1.10 the `--insecure-port` option will be deprecated.

 #### Disable Profiling :cloud: